 3rd Biennial Fiber Arts National Juried Exhibition Call for Artists

-Entry Deadline is April 29, 2023, 11:59 PM.
+Entry Deadline has been extended to May 8 at Noon.
 Please be sure to download and view the Call for Artist for full details.
 (Failure to follow instructions laid out in the call for artists may result in a delay to process your entry or cause it to be rejected.)

 This exhibition is open to all artists over the age of 18.
 All entries must be original works (no reproductions) and created within the past three years.
 This exhibit includes all forms of fiber art: functional, wearable, and fine art, original in concept and design, and must not have been created in a class/workshop, or from a kit, and not have been in a previous juried exhibit at Bower Center.